New Dutch exhibition examines Indonesia's independence

 Associated Press

-AMSTERDAM (AP) — Video of Dutch troops overseeing the torching of houses in an Indonesian village plays in one room of the Rijks Museum’s new exhibition, while a few meters away, a baby’s clothes sown from book covers — the only scraps of cloth the mother could find — are laid out.
+AMSTERDAM (AP) — Video of Dutch troops overseeing the torching of houses in an Indonesian village plays in one room of the Rijks Museum in Amsterdam.
+A few meters away, a baby’s clothes sewn from book covers — the only scraps of cloth the mother could find — are laid out.

-The exhibits cast into stark relief two different elements of suffering as part of the Dutch national museum’s new exhibition “Revolusi!
-Indonesia Independent” that presents a multifaceted view of the violent birth of the Southeast Asian nation from the ashes of World War II and three centuries of colonial rule.
+The displays, which cast into stark relief two different elements of suffering, are part of a new exhibition at the national museum of the Netherlands.
+“Revolusi!
+Indonesia Independent” presents a multifaceted view of the violent birth of the Southeast Asian nation from the ashes of World War II and three centuries of colonial rule.

-The exhibit of baby clothes “doesn’t show the violence directly, but it’s this indirect impact of the violence that’s been shown by these objects,” the museum’s director, Taco Dibbits, told The Associated Press on Wednesday.
+The array of baby clothes “doesn’t show the violence directly, but it’s this indirect impact of the violence that’s been shown by these objects,” museum director Taco Dibbits told The Associated Press on Wednesday.

-The conflict is shown through the eyes of 23 witnesses ranging from a young Indonesian boy with a box of water colors covertly painting troops movements in his hometown to famed photographer Henri Cartier-Bresson’s iconic images of President Sukarno being sworn into office at the sultan’s palace in Yogyakarta on Dec.
+Indonesia’s War of Independence is shown through the eyes of 23 witnesses, ranging from a young Indonesian boy with a box of watercolors covertly painting troop movements in his hometown to famed photographer Henri Cartier-Bresson’s iconic images of President Sukarno being sworn into office at the sultan’s palace in Yogyakarta on Dec.
 17, 1949.

-The show is part of the national museum’s examination of the Netherlands’ colonial past that last year featured a major exhibition on the country’s role in the global slave trade.
+The show is part of the Rijks Museum’s examination of the Netherlands’ colonial past that last year featured a major exhibition on the country’s role in the global slave trade.

 One of the Indonesian curators, historian Bonnie Triyana, sparked controversy last month when he criticized the use of the word “bersiap” in the exhibition.